Makeve/lemp-students-selenium/5-ci-cd/index.md

 ### What You’ll Learn

-- **Introduction to CI/CD**: Big picture overview, importance, and benefits.
+- **Introduction to CI/CD:** Big picture overview, importance, and benefits.
-- **Setting Up CI with GitHub Actions**: Create automated workflows and run builds/tests on every commit.
+- **Setting Up CI with GitHub Actions:** Create automated workflows to build and test code on every commit.
-- **Deploying Applications**: Learn how applications are pushed to servers/cloud.
+- **Running Tests in CI/CD:** Execute Selenium tests automatically and verify results.
-- **Automated Testing**: Add tests into your pipeline to keep code reliable.
+- **Automated Testing:** Understand why automated testing is critical and how it integrates into CI/CD pipelines.
 ---

 <div style="width: 100%">